 It is important to acknowledge feelings that we are not good enough and understand that these thoughts are not uncommon.
 Everyone at some point or another feels this way and it may be part of internal growth.
 The discomfort we face when experiencing a new life challenge is a signal that we are entering a new area where growth is needed.

 I would love to hear your thoughts on this topic.
 Please feel free to share in the comments section below.

 Thank you for taking the time to read this post.
 This post is not meant to be used for self-diagnosis but for educational purposes only.
-If you have questions or are in need of support please click here.
+If you would like to schedule a free initial consultation to work with me on your mental health please click here.